Tim Patrick Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Season Stats

+- Patrick has totaled 639 yards on 47 receptions with five touchdowns, averaging 39.9 yards per game, on 75 targets.

-- So far this season, 14.5% of the 516 passes thrown by his team have gone Patrick's way.
+- Patrick has been the target of 75 of his team's 516 passing attempts this season, or 14.5% of the target share.

-- With 10 targets in the red zone this season, Patrick has been on the receiving end of 16.4% of his team's 61 red zone pass attempts.
+- Patrick has seen the ball thrown his way 10 times in the red zone this season, 16.4% of his team's 61 red zone pass attempts.

 - The Broncos have run 54.7% passing plays and 45.3% rushing plays this season.
 They rank 23rd in the NFL in scoring.